Points-of-Tango/points-of-tango.github.io/events.md

 ### D.3.
 Request Partners for classes/workshops

 When the event hosts classes/workshops, very often attendants ask organisers to be partnered on a particular class.
 When organisers enable this option, Points of Tango gives the option to the dancers to request for a partner on a particular class/workshop.
-Then, per each class, organisers would match the requests and notify the dancers easily using a tool in the plafmorm.
+Then, per each class, organisers would match the requests and notify the dancers easily using a tool in the plafform.
 This is a useful feature as it is a tool for organisers to manage all these requests in a simple way.

 ### D.4.
 Discussions

 Each event has a space where users can make questions/suggestions.
 Each post is public and owned by the user (similar to a post on an particular Facebook event); Organisers can add admin messages (which are shown differently and triggers a notification to users involved on the conversation) and also act as moderators to have rights to remove any offensive post.
-Organisers may create different topics for users to post on the right channel depending on their needs, for instance Accommodation arragements, Taxis shares, Restaurant recommendations, etc. ***Max 3 topics per event, which can be extended under the Adds On seccion***
+Organisers may create different topics for users to post on the right channel depending on their needs, for instance Accommodation arrangements, Taxis shares, Restaurant recommendations, etc. ***Max 3 topics per event, see ADDs-ON section***

 ### D.5.
 Covid Details